 I learned that night jobs gave me a place to go at night for stability.
 After thirty-five, I no longer went to nightclubs or attended as many social events, so a night job was an excellent place to learn and study as I worked.

-One day, I was reading the Wall Street Journal newspaper when I came across an article about a retired corporate executive, who at age 85 got up each morning, put on his business suit, and went to an office that was reserved for him within his old company.
+One day, I was reading the Wall Street Journal newspaper when I came across an article about a retired corporate executive who at age 85, got up each morning, put on his business suit, and went to an office reserved for him within his old company.

-Instantly, I understood why this routine was important to his quality of life.
+Instantly, I understood why this routine was essential to his quality of life.

-People approaching retirement age often become excited about the notion of lying around with nothing to do.
+People approaching retirement age often become excited about lying around with nothing to do.

-But people who are intellectually driven look forward to returning to their academically-oriented lifestyle.
+But intellectually driven people look forward to returning to their academically-oriented lifestyle.